Minimal Integral Models for Principal Series Weil Characters: Minimal integral models and proof of the Main Theorem

 By Theorems \ref{thm1} and \ref{thm3}, setting

 gives integral models for the principal series Weil characters over the ring of integers of $\Q(\sqrt{\varepsilon p})$, therefore giving minimal integral models for these characters.

-\begin{remark} Recently Zemel \cite{Shaul} has generalized the integral models of Wang to integral models for the cuspidal Weil characters $\pi_1, \pi_2$ defined over the ring $\Z[\zeta_p]$.
+\begin{remark} As pointed out in Remark \ref{remark:cuspidalreps}, there are integral models available for the cuspidal Weil characters as well.
 It does not appear however that these models are defined over smaller rings.
 In particular, minimal integral models for cuspidal Weil characters remain unknown. \end{remark}

+\begin{remark} The referee pointed out to the authors that Theorem \ref{thm2} can be obtained as a special case of the Galois symmetry for modular tensor categories (MTCs).
+More precisely, according to \cite{Dong-Lin-Ng}, Theorem II, if $\rho:\SL_2(\ZZ) \rightarrow \GL_m(\mathbb{C})$ is the standard model for the modular representation of a MTC, then for any $\sigma \in \mathrm{Gal}(\Q(\zeta_p)/\Q)$ the action of $\sigma^2$ on the matrix entries of $\rho$ is given by conjugation by a signed permutation matrix.
+Although the principal series Weil characters $\xi_1, \xi_2$ cannot be obtained directly as modular representations (see for example \cite{reconstruction}, Prop.
+3.22), the full Weil character $\xi_i\oplus \pi_i$ is the modular representation of the pointed MTC whose fusion algebra is $\mathbb{C}[\ZZ/p\ZZ]$ (with the appropriate choice of quadratic form).
+Theorem \ref{thm2} can then be obtained with some work from the above Galois symmetry result for a general MTC. \end{remark}